said7388/developer-portfolio/README.md

 ## Deployment Tool

-Kamal is being used to deploy the app to a private VPS: https://kamal-deploy.org.
-The configuration can be found in `config/.kamal/deploy.yaml` and the secrets can be found in `config/secrets`.
+Kamal is being used to deploy the app to a private VPS: https://kamal-deploy.org. **Be sure to install version 2**.
+The configuration can be found in `config/deploy.yaml` and the secrets can be found in `.kamal/secrets`.

 TODO: Add information on how deployment works